penguins-eggs/get-eggs/README.md

-# get-eggs
+# Get-eggs

-**get-eggs**: The get-eggs script is designed to add the "penguins-eggs" package repository and configure it on Arch, Debian, Devuan, Ubuntu, or their derivatives.
+**Get-eggs**: The get-eggs script is designed to add the "penguins-eggs" package repository and configure it on Arch, Debian, Devuan, Ubuntu, or their derivatives.
 Here's a breakdown of what it does on different distributions:
 **Arch:** The script will add the AUR (Arch User Repository) repository, which is referred to as "addaura" in the original naming.
 This allows you to install the "penguins-eggs" package from the AUR.
 **Debian family:** On Debian-based distributions like Debian itself, Ubuntu, and their derivatives, the script will add a PPA (Personal Package Archive) for the "penguins-eggs" package.
 This enables you to install "penguins-eggs" using the package management system specific to that distribution.